tomayac/blogccasion/posts/2023/09/w3c-tpac-2023-trip-report.md

 working group, the first topic was the
 [Screen Orientation API](https://developer.mozilla.org/en-US/docs/Web/API/ScreenOrientation),
 which was mostly driven by questions and improvement proposals the WebKit folks had after implementing it.

 Next, the group discussed the Badging API, which is only available after installation, and browsers differ on whether they make the API detectable when the app is running in a tab.

 An interesting corner case was debated in the context of the joint meeting with the [Devices and Sensors Working Group](https://www.w3.org/groups/wg/das/).
 Apple can't join the group due to its unwillingness to implement some of the APIs and the sheer volume of proposals the team would have to review.
 The workaround is [shared deliverables](https://w3c.github.io/webappswg/charter/draft-charter-2023.html#working-mode), where the APIs that there _is_ agreement on get cross-delivered by a working group Apple is part of.

-Following this, we talked about whether the [Screen Wake Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API) should use [transient](https://developer.mozilla.org/en-US/docs/Glossary/Transient_activation) or
+Following this, we talked about whether the
+[Screen Wake Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API) should use [transient](https://developer.mozilla.org/en-US/docs/Glossary/Transient_activation) or
 [sticky activation](https://developer.mozilla.org/en-US/docs/Glossary/Sticky_activation).

-The group made no progress on François Beaufort 's suggestion for a [Screen Brightness API](https://github.com/w3c/screen-wake-lock/blob/gh-pages/brightness-mode-explainer.md).
+The group made no progress on François Beaufort's suggestion for a [Screen Brightness API](https://github.com/w3c/screen-wake-lock/blob/gh-pages/brightness-mode-explainer.md).

 On the topic of